 On your first day in Vilnius, I recommend doing a walking tour.
-If you want to do a guided tour around the city you can consider booking ahead on Getyourguide.
+If you want to do a guided tour around the city you can consider booking ahead on GetYourGuide.
 If you prefer to walk around yourself then follow the next section!

 Vilnius Free Walking Tour

-I’ve written down a walking tour which includes 7 stops around Vilnius.
+I’ve written down a walking tour that includes 7 stops around Vilnius.
 The starting point is the Gate of Dawn.
 It takes a few hours at least to complete this so you will want to have a good breakfast before setting out.

 The Gate of Dawn is an impressive gate into the old town of Vilnius.
 It was constructed as part of the defensive fortifications of the city, which you will see more of on this Vilnius walking tour.
 Unfortunately, this is the only remaining city gate of the original ten!

 To learn more about the history of Lithuania make sure you schedule in some of the museums.

 It’s a great starting point as there are plenty of cafes nearby to pick up a morning coffee before you walk around this stunning city.